The Moroccan Public Procurement Game: Abstract

 \section{Abstract}

 In this paper, we study the public procurement market through the lens of game theory by modeling it as a strategic game with discontinuous and non-quasiconcave payoffs.
 We first show that the game admits no Nash equilibrium in pure strategies.
 We then analyze the two-player case and derive two explicit mixed-strategy equilibria for the symmetric game and for the weighted $(p,1-p)$ formulation.
-Finally, we establish the existence of a symmetric Nash equilibrium in the general $N$-player case by applying the diagonal disjoint payoff matching condition, which allows us to extend equilibrium existence to the mixed-strategy setting despite payoff discontinuities.
+Finally, we establish the existence of a symmetric Nash equilibrium in the general $N$-player case by applying an extended version of Dasgupta and Maskin result, which allows us to extend equilibrium existence to the mixed-strategy setting despite payoff discontinuities.

 1cm

 \textbf{Keywords}: Discontinuous games -- Public procurement market -- Nash equilibrium -- Diagonal disjoint payoff matching

 1cm